10 Questions for FPL 2022-23

 |7.00

-Thanks to those latter half season exploits, Son finished as the #2 overall scorer in FPL for 2021-22, with his 258 points just short of the 265 points tallied by Liverpool’s Mohamed Salah.
-(Nobody else was even close.)
-Meanwhile, despite his sluggish start, Kane ended up as the highest scoring forward with 192 points.
-Fantasy managers who finished strong last season had at least one of the Spurs’ attacking stars, if not both, powering their sides.
+Thanks to those latter-half season exploits, Son finished as the #2 overall earner in FPL for 2021-22, his 258 points just short of the 265 points tallied by Liverpool’s Mo Salah.
+Nobody else was even close.
+Meanwhile, despite his sluggish start, Kane finished as the top FPL forward with 192 points.
+Fantasy managers who finished strong last season had at least one of the Spurs’ attacking stars, if not both.

 But because of their fantastic finish, Son and Kane are quite pricey going into 2022-23.
 If you think they will continue their late 2021-22 form, then it’s worth splashing the cash on them.
-If you’re expecting a return to earth from the dynamic duo, though, you’re probably looking elsewhere for premium assets in your fantasy sides.
+If you expect a return to earth, then you’re probably looking elsewhere for premium assets in your fantasy sides.

 FPL Production of Son and Kane, Five Season Trend